This newsletter covers the first part of 2002, up to mid-March.

 recently” - in my case a sort of herby pine taste, and 2) yes, they DO tickle

-as you swallow them.
+as you swallow them. so there).

 Also on this trip, we managed